 Fertilization and Gestation

-Viviparous sharks, including hammerheads and whale sharks, give birth to live shark babies, similar to mammals such as humans.
+Viviparous sharks, including hammerheads and whale sharks, give birth to live shark babies, similar to mammals such as humans, instead of having those sharks lay eggs.
 Like a human embryo, the baby sharks receive nutrients inside the womb from an umbilical cord.
 The baby sharks also receive oxygen from the mother shark's bloodstream via the placenta.

 A shark mother births baby sharks known as pups.
 Shark litters can be quite small and some species may only birth two pups.
 However, it is not uncommon for shark litters to contain between nine and 14 pups.
 Certain species, such as the blue shark and whale shark, have been known to have litters of as many as 100 pups.